AshampooSystems/boden/doc_input/properties.md

     MyOperation op = ...;
     StatusView  view = ...;

-    // Bind the status text view to the progress property.
+    // Bind the status text property to the progress property.
     // Note that statusText is of type String and progress of type double.
     // So we need to provide a filter function.
 Here we use a lambda function,
     // but any type of function is possible.